surifirstpin/biplus_documentation/docs/User_Reports.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/analyse_ur.png)

-From the consolidated list of Dimensions (Grey Colour Fields) and Measure (Orange Colour Fields)  select the fields for which you want to retrieve data for a report. **Dimension** acts as group of data and **Measure** is a information about group of data and they collectively acts as fundamental building blocks for a query.
+From the consolidated list of Dimensions (Grey Colour Fields) and Measure (Orange Colour Fields)  select the fields for which you want to retrieve data for a report.

-> For Example **Name of the Employee** is defined as dimension and **Salary of the Employee** is defined as Measure.

  To retrieve the data in analysis section follow the below steps,